Owensmouth Line: History

+The Ocean View Tract Company laid out Highland Avenue with a central reservation for future trolley use.
+Residents along the street had wanted improvements made to the road, but this strip had been an impediment on their plans.
+On November 21, 1906, the Los Angeles-Pacific Railway (LA-P) sent out a construction to build north of Prospect in the trolley reservation.
+About two blocks had been plowed up when Hollywood's Street Superintendent, acting under instructions from the City Attorney, arrived with a police officer and ordered the work stopped.
+The foreman ordered his men to go ahead and the entire outfit was placed under arrest, and later released in bonds of $100 each.
+The land in the center of Highland had never been deeded to the city, and the route had been used as a normal thoroughfare since being platted which, as the city claimed, precluded the railway from having title to build a line.
+Residents appealed to the city to offer a franchise on the road for a street railway, and LA-P purchased the rights the following September for $1000, a surprising sum.
+Regular car service began on January 20, 1908 between Santa Monica Boulevard and the city limits.
+The company quickly filed deeds to extend the line over the pass further north.

-The Pacific Electric streetcar service to Owensmouth (present day Canoga Park) was part of a real estate development in Southern California.
-Nearly the entire southern San Fernando Valley was bought in 1910 by the Los Angeles Suburban Homes Co., owned by a syndicate of wealthy Los Angeles investors, developers, and speculators: including Harrison Gray Otis, Harry Chandler, Moses Sherman, Hobart Johnstone Whitley, and others.
+The Pacific Electric streetcar service to Owensmouth (present-day Canoga Park) was part of a real-estate development in Southern California.
+Nearly the entire southern San Fernando Valley was bought in 1910 by the Los Angeles Suburban Homes Company, owned by a syndicate of wealthy Los Angeles investors, developers, and speculators: including Harrison Gray Otis, Harry Chandler, Moses Sherman, Hobart Johnstone Whitley, and others.
 It anticipated possible connections to, but was planned independent of, the soon to be completed (1913) Los Angeles Aqueduct from the Owens River watershed to the City of Los Angeles through the San Fernando Valley in Los Angeles County.
 To help promote sales of the land, General Moses Sherman's Los Angeles Pacific Railroad set off to build a streetcar line across the San Fernando Valley, to serve the three plotted new towns: Van Nuys (1911); Marion (now Reseda); and Owensmouth (now Canoga Park) (1912).
 At the time, streetcar lines were seen as a necessity to promote development.
 Alongside it across the Valley westward from Van Nuys was Sherman Way: the "$500,000 paved boulevard" with lush landscaping and no speed limit where one might get up to 35 mph, a separate dirt road for farm wagons/equipment, and telegraph lines.
+The route originally navigated the Cahuenga Pass in its own right-of-way on the west side of the state highway.
 Los Angeles Pacific Railroad later sold the line to the Pacific Electric.
 The line opened to Van Nuys on December 16, 1911, extending to Owensmouth on December 7 the following year.